The types of communication at work: everything you need to know

 The structure of a bulletin is similar to the structure of a typical news story — the most important information is given first.

 Digital bulletin boards located throughout your office that showcase the latest company announcements.

-Newsletters are another news-like form of written communication that shows progress updates and official statements.
+A newsletter is another news-like form of written communication that shows progress updates and official statements.
 The crucial difference between bulletins and newsletters is that, while bulletins may involve one-time announcements, a newsletter is sent periodically.